-In addition to the Annual Performance Evaluation by peers and the NRC, and the Independence Assessment, the Board also engaged ICDM to conduct the Assessment in 2017.
+In addition to the Annual Performance Evaluation by peers and the NRC, and the Independence Assessment, the Board also engaged Institute of Corporate Directors Malaysia ("ICDM") to conduct the Assessment in 2017.

-ICDM had conducted face-to-face interview sessions with the Directors and Senior Management based on the board assessment framework, which covered Board composition, Board information, Board agendas and meetings, Board committees, Board leadership, Board dynamics, Board and Management relationship and Board processes.
+ICDM had conducted face-to-face interview sessions with the Directors and Senior Management based on the board assessment framework, which covered Board composition, Board information, Board agendas and meetings, Board Committees, Board leadership, Board dyamics, Board and Management relationship and Board processes.
 The feedbacks from the Directors and Senior Management were collected and analysed by ICDM.